The friction or rubbing of two materials in contact with each other. Can cause a wearing away/wearing down of fibres/materials.

 - Grade Rules

-Increments which determine the sizing difference between a core size and bigger or smaller sizes.
+Mathematical increments which determine the sizing difference between a core size and bigger or smaller sizes.
+A well thought out set of rules ensures each size across a given size range fits consistently.

 - Graded Set